Antimicrobial resistance: Overview

-The European Centre for Disease Prevention and Control calculated that in 2015 there were 671,689 infections in the EU and European Economic Area caused by antibiotic-resistant bacteria, resulting in 33,110 deaths.
+The European Centre for Disease Prevention and Control calculated that in 2015, there were 671,689 infections in the EU and European Economic Area caused by antibiotic-resistant bacteria, resulting in 33,110 deaths.
 Most were acquired in healthcare settings.
 In 2019 there were 133,000 deaths caused by AMR.

 Causes

 AMR is driven largely by the misuse and overuse of antimicrobials.
-Yet, at the same time, many people around the world do not have access to essential antimicrobials.
+They reproduce and spread quickly, and they also can adapt to their environment and change how well they can survive.
+Yet, at the same time, many people do not have access to essential antimicrobials.
 This leads to microbes either evolving a defense against drugs used to treat them, or certain strains of microbes that have a natural resistance to antimicrobials becoming much more prevalent than the ones that are easily defeated with medication.
+Genetic changes can also occur, which would allow the microbe to survive.
 While antimicrobial resistance does occur naturally over time, the use of antimicrobial agents in a variety of settings both within the healthcare industry and outside of has led to antimicrobial resistance becoming increasingly more prevalent.

 Although many microbes develop resistance to antibiotics over time through natural mutation, overprescribing and inappropriate prescription of antibiotics have accelerated the problem.
+During mutation, when replication happens, these mutations help individual microbes survive exposure.
 It is possible that as many as 1 in 3 prescriptions written for antibiotics are unnecessary.
 Every year, approximately 154 million prescriptions for antibiotics are written.
 Of these, up to 46 million are unnecessary or inappropriate for the condition that the patient has.
 Microbes may naturally develop resistance through genetic mutations that occur during cell division, and although random mutations are rare, many microbes reproduce frequently and rapidly, increasing the chances of members of the population acquiring a mutation that increases resistance.
+In contrast to that, recent research suggests that, contrary to the traditional model of rapid genetic mutation, mycobacteria maintain high genomic stability under antibiotic pressure, relying instead on phenotypic tolerance and DNA-repair mechanisms for survival.
 Many individuals stop taking antibiotics when they begin to feel better.
 When this occurs, it is possible that the microbes that are less susceptible to treatment still remain in the body.
 If these microbes are able to continue to reproduce, this can lead to an infection by bacteria that are less susceptible or even resistant to an antibiotic.
+Microbes may also get genes from each other, which makes them drug-resistant.
+Bacteria that have drug-resistant DNA often transfer a copy of these genes to the other bacteria.
+They can then multiply and thrive.
+This process, known as horizontal gene transfer, allows resistance genes to spread rapidly between different bacterial species through mechanisms such as conjugation, transformation, and transduction.